sql-analytics/syncthing/protocol/PROTOCOL.md

 pertains to.
 For single folder implementations the device MAY send an empty folder ID or use the string "default".

-The Name is the file name path relative to the folder root.
+The FileInfo Name field is the file name path relative to the folder root.
 Like all strings in BEP, the Name is always in UTF-8 NFC regardless of operating system or file system specific conventions.
 The Name field uses the slash character ("/") as path separator, regardless of the implementation's operating system conventions.
 The combination of Folder and Name uniquely identifies each file in a cluster.

-The Version field is the value of a cluster wide Lamport clock indicating when the change was detected.
+The FileInfo Version field is the value of a cluster wide Lamport clock indicating when the change was detected.
 The clock ticks on every detected and received change.
 The combination of Folder, Name and Version uniquely identifies the contents of a file at a given point in time.

-The Local Version field is the value of a device local monotonic clock at the time of last local database update to a file.
+The FileInfo Local Version field is the value of a device local monotonic clock at the time of last local database update to a file.
 The clock ticks on every local database update.

-The Flags field is made up of the following single bit flags:
+The FileInfo Flags field is made up of the following single bit flags:

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1